Business Term Loans

 SBA Requirements for Restaurant Owners

-The standard SBA eligibility requirements include 2 years of operating history, a minimum 690 credit score (though some approved lenders work with 640+), and a DSCR above 1.25x.
-You'll need 2 years of business and personal tax returns, a year-to-date P&L, balance sheet, and a copy of your lease.
+You'll also need a DSCR above 1.25x and 2 years of business and personal tax returns.
+You'll need a year-to-date P&L, balance sheet, and a copy of your lease.

 Kitchen Equipment Upgrade

-Independent restaurant owners replacing aging commercial kitchen equipment (hood systems, refrigeration, ovens) benefit from 5–7 year equipment term loans where the equipment serves as collateral, typically unlocking rates 3–5 points lower than an unsecured working capital loan for the same amount.
+Independent restaurant owners replacing aging commercial kitchen equipment benefit from 5–7 year equipment term loans.
+The equipment serves as collateral, typically unlocking rates 3–5 points lower than unsecured working capital loans for the same amount.

 Second Location Build-Out

-Successful restaurants expanding to a second location need $150K–$500K in build-out financing, typically structured as a 5–10 year term loan against projected revenue from the new location, with the existing location's performance history as the primary underwriting basis.
+Successful restaurants expanding to a second location need $150K–$500K in build-out financing.
+This is typically structured as a 5–10 year term loan against projected new-location revenue.

 Bar & Nightlife Expansion

-Bars and nightlife venues adding a dining program, expanding the bar, or renovating the space can use 3–5 year term loans sized against demonstrated nightly revenue, with lenders increasingly accepting credit card processing statements as a primary income verification source.
+Bars and nightlife venues adding a dining program or expanding can use 3–5 year term loans.
+Lenders increasingly accept credit card processing statements as primary income verification.

 Franchise Acquisition

-Restaurant franchise buyers purchasing a QSR or fast-casual franchise location need acquisition financing that covers the franchise fee, build-out, and initial inventory simultaneously, with many franchise-specific SBA lenders offering streamlined approval for established franchise brands.
+Restaurant franchise buyers need acquisition financing covering the franchise fee, build-out, and initial inventory.
+Many franchise-specific SBA lenders offer streamlined approval for established franchise brands.

 Bar and restaurant owner signing expansion financing documents with a hospitality business term loan lender